Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 ## Exemple of convergence with kp/k0=10 and filling ratio = 0.3 before and after extra refining with an [ESO algorithm](https://github.com/Raphael-Boichot/Evolutionary-structural-optimisation-algorithm), minimization of the standard deviation of entropy generation rate
 ![](Pictures/Animation_2.gif).

 Despite being quite fancy, this objective function has no technical purpose to my knowledge.
-But Science can be beautiful.
+But Science must be beautiful.

 ## Epilogue